 Stein’s third novel The Great American Deception received a starred review from Publishers Weekly, which also selected it as a “Book of the Week” and said, “This zany, uproarious mystery is a constant delight.”
 The novel was recommended by Kirkus Reviews, which said it was an “amusing SF private eye/coffee spoof chock-full of silicon circuits and served with laughs.”

-My second novel Mean Martin Manning (2007) was called “a gem of a book” by the Philadelphia City Paper and was a 2007 summer book pick in Liberty magazine, which said it was one of the “few good hardcore libertarian novels” and that “its images, ideas, settings, and characters will linger in your memory far beyond this summer.”
+His second novel Mean Martin Manning was called “a gem of a book” by the Philadelphia City Paper and was a summer book pick in Liberty magazine, which said that “its images, ideas, settings, and characters will linger in your memory far beyond this summer.”
 The American Spectator called it a “breezily subversive, funny narrative.”
-In 2007, Reason magazine interviewed me about Mean Martin Manning.

-The Philadelphia Inquirer said that my first novel Lost (2000) was “wonderfully comic” and “a page-turner” and BookSense.com made it a daily pick, calling it “hilarious and winning.”
+The Philadelphia Inquirer said that his first novel Lost was “wonderfully comic” and “a page-turner” and BookSense.com made it a daily pick, calling it “hilarious and winning.”

-I am the editor of the group blog When Falls the Coliseum: a journal of American culture (or lack thereof).
-My short fiction and satire have appeared in such publications as National Review, The Oxford University Press Humor Reader, Liberty, The G.W.
-Review, and Art Times.
-My essays and book reviews have been published in the Philadelphia Inquirer, Liberty, PopMatters.com, and other places.
+Scott Stein’s satire and short fiction have appeared in McSweeney’s, The Oxford University Press Humor Reader, National Review, Liberty, The G.W.
+Review, Art Times, and Shale.
+His essays, nonfiction, and book reviews have been published in the Philadelphia Inquirer, Reason, Liberty, and other places.